mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 which will perform training as in ``flow.train(data_iterables)``.
 Have a look at the docstrings to learn about additional options.

-The BiMDP inspection is also usful to visualize the data processing that is happening inside the flow.
+The BiMDP inspection is also useful to visualize the data processing that is happening inside the flow.
 This is especially handy if you are trying to build or understand new algorithms and want to know what is going on.
 Therefore me made it very easy to customize the HTML views in the